ShanNatRichards/C-plusplus/addmultiply.md

 }

-//Read the numbers from the file.
+//Function to read the characters from the file.

 dnode * getNums (char * name) {